ryanmeinzer/ai/RAGs/graph_unstructured/README.md

 ## Unstructured Data in Graph Database for Question-Answer Retrieval Augmented Generation

-This repo loads unstructured data from the web, indexes it into a graph database, then queries the database with a generated Cypher statement to generate an answer.
+This repo loads unstructured data from the web, converts then indexes it into a graph database, then queries the database using a generated Cypher statement to generate an answer.

 ## Technologies